 Note: All upgrade-related files should be removed from the system after successful completion of the upgrade.
-For information on removing these files, see "Step 3: Perform additional manual tasks" on page 64.
+For information on removing these files, see "Step 3: Perform additional manual tasks" on page 73.

-To return to a normal operating environment:
+To return to a normal operating environment, follow these steps:

-- 1. Log out. - 2.
-Stop the server. - 3.
+- 1. Log out from HP Service Manager. - 2.
+Stop the Service Manager server. - 3.
 Remove the comment from the system.start entry from the sm.cfg file. - 4.
 Restore all the parameters that you updated in sm.ini and sm.cfg to their original state. - 5.
 Add all parameters that are documented as necessary for your upgraded system to run properly. - 6.
 Restart the Service Manager server. - 7.
-Log on. - 8.
-Wait for the background processes to finish. - Regenerate the IR keys on the incidents table.
+Log on to Service Manager. - 8.
+Wait for the background processes to finish. - 9.
+Regenerate the IR keys on the incidents table.
 Regenerating an IR key may take a long time, so you can schedule this regeneration to occur during scheduled maintenance.
-For more information, see the instructions on how to regenerate IR keys in the Service Manager Help Server documentation.
+For more information, see the instructions on how to regenerate IR keys in the Service Manager Help Center documentation.